Codespirals/Codespirals.Base/README.md

 # Codespirals.Base

-Some very basic interfaces that are going to be something I can use in basically all applications I build.
+Some very basic interfaces that are going to be something to be used in many future applications.